 This panel◊ from Justice League America #33.
 At the time, it was meant as a dig at Barbara Gordon's fate in The Killing Joke, but with the events of Countdown to Infinite Crisis (Max actually does shoot Blue Beetle in the head) it becomes hilariously prophetic.
 (Perhaps justified in that Booster was from the future.
 Was he trying to subtly warn his friend without disrupting the space-time continuum?)

 In the 1970s Batman story "The Man Who Falls", which chronicles young Bruce Wayne's training to become Batman, Bruce meets with an FBI agent who says "we don't pull our piece much.
-We leave that to Efrem Zimbalist, Junior".
-Efrem Zimbalist Jr would later be the voice actor for Alfred Pennyworth on Batman: The Animated Series.
+We leave that to Efrem Zimbalist, Junior", in reference to the TV show F.B.I. which starred Efrem Zimbalist Jr. Efrem Zimbalist Jr would later be the voice actor for Alfred Pennyworth on Batman: The Animated Series.

 In the "World's Finest" where Robin (Tim Drake) and Superboy (Kon-El) first meet, Superboy wisecracks that even with the costume, he knew it wasn't one of the legendary Flying Graysons.
 Guess which Robin was made into a contemporary of Superboy in Young Justice cartoon?